gabarnettjr/rbfinterp2/README.md

 * Run the main script rbfinterp2.pl to interpolate and estimate function values at evaluation points.
   * perl rbfinterp2.pl coords1\data1 y
     * Second input "y" means "yes", the true function IS available for comparison.
+## More Help
+Navigate to where you saved the repo and type "python rbfinterp2.pl --help".